-A renewed multidisciplinary research project was initiated at Tel Tsaf, co-directed by Prof. Danny Rosenberg of the Zinman Institute of Archaeology, University of Haifa, and Dr. Florian Klimscha of the Eurasia Department of the German Archaeological Institute, Berlin.
 The principal goals of the renewed project are to explore various aspects of social and economic organization at both the household and community levels during the Neolithic-Chalcolithic transition in the Near East and the establishment of the Mediterranean diet.
 The superb preservation of mudbrick architecture and organic remains at the sites offers ideal conditions to study these changes during the formative stages of the Late Chalcolithic period and the ecological settings of these changes.

-The multinational team is composed of archaeologists, researchers, and experts in various fields, students, and volunteers from different countries around the globe that work shoulder to shoulder in the field and lab.
+The multinational team is composed of archaeologists, researchers, and experts in various fields, students, and volunteers from different countries around the globe who work shoulder to shoulder in the field and lab.
 This season they plan to continue in their efforts to retrieve bio-archaeological data to reconstruct the past environment in the Jordan Valley and better understand the site’s economy.

 Central Jordan Valley, Northern Israel